krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 Google Services Operating Income was $23.9 billion, up 27%, and the operating margin was 35%.

+# Google Cloud Segment

 Turning to the Google Cloud segment, revenues were $8.4 billion for the quarter, up 22%.
 GCP revenue growth remained strong across geographies, industries and products, although the Q3 year-on-year growth rate reflects the impact of customer optimization efforts.
 Google Workspace also delivered strong revenue growth, primarily driven by increases in average revenue per seat.
 Google Cloud had Operating Income of $266 million, and the operating margin was 3%.

+# Other Bets

 As to our Other Bets, for the third quarter, revenues were $297 million and the operating loss was $1.2 billion.

+# Outlook for the Business

 Turning to our outlook for the business, with respect to Google Services.

-First, within Advertising, after a period of historic volatility, we were pleased with the year-on-year revenue growth of Search and YouTube advertising in the third quarter.
+1. First, within Advertising, after a period of historic volatility, we were pleased with the year-on-year revenue growth of Search and YouTube advertising in the third quarter.

-Second, within Other Revenues, in our YouTube subscription products, the substantial growth in revenues primarily reflects subscriber growth.
+2. Second, within Other Revenues, in our YouTube subscription products, the substantial growth in revenues primarily reflects subscriber growth.

 Looking ahead, a full quarter of NFL Sunday Ticket revenues, as well as associated content acquisition costs, will be reflected in Q4 results, compared to only a few weeks in the third quarter.